jlmc/flink-examples/DOCKER-COMPOSE-SERVICES.md

 - Kafka: When running applications inside the same compose network, use `kafka:19092`.
 From the host, use `localhost:9092`.
 - LocalStack: Point AWS SDK clients to `http://localhost:4566` and use the default `test/test` credentials unless overridden.
-- MongoDB: The compose file mounts the replica init script to `/docker-entrypoint-initdb.d/init-replica.sh`.
-Ensure the source file exists at `docker/volumes/mongo/init/init-replica.sh`.
+- MongoDB: Replica set name is `dataDemos`.
+The init script is mounted from `docker/volumes/mongo/init/mongo-init.js` and executed by the `mongodb` service.
+- RabbitMQ: Default credentials are `guest` / `guest`.
+Management UI at `http://localhost:15672`.
+- WireMock: Mappings live under `docker/volumes/wiremock/mappings` and static files in `docker/volumes/wiremock/__files`.